conp-pcno-training/SDC-LOSSLESS-QC/_episodes/04-making_decisions_about_the_data.md

 > > ## Example A
 > >
 > > ![Scroll Plot 5a]({{ page.root }}/fig/qc_example_05a.png "Scroll Plot - Example 5a")
 > > Components 21 and 51 appear to have at least some good cortical data in them, and they maintain a fairly consistent signal throughout the recording, but at 2181-2183 seconds there is a brief but sharp spike in the component activation.
-Removing these components would be removing good cortical data, so in this case it would be best to remove the time period instead.
+Removing these components would likely be removing good cortical data, so in this case it would be best to remove the time period instead.
 > >
 > > {: .output}
 > {: .solution}